 The problem with this method was that when I first woke up in the morning (the best time for basal temp checking), my groggy mind didn’t care to remind me that I needed to stay still and check my temp.

-Instead, I would hop out of bed in search of the coffee pot, only to remember halfway to the kitchen that I was supposed to temp.
+Instead, I would hop out of bed searching for the coffee pot, only to remember halfway to the kitchen that I was supposed to temp.
 So, then I would creep back to bed and pretend I hadn’t moved a muscle.

 Not the best way to achieve accurate results.